Kriesse/urbanraum/_workshops/free-your-body.md

   No former experience needed!
 We don't study choreographies!;)

   Helin Pachali graduated in March 2017 at the Tanztherapiezentrum Berlin to become a facilitator for “Heilpädagogischen Tanz” and is now since 4 years dedicated to the exploration of movement, somatic approaches, emotions, expression, contemporary Improvisation and “Performed Improvisation”.
 A special affair to her heart is to show other people their way into their body and through that into joy:)

+  Registration & Questions: helin.pachali@gmail.com

 description_de: |
   Fühlst Du Dich auch oft...